microsoft/pai/docs/marketplace-and-submit-job-v2/marketplace-and-submit-job-v2.md

 tasks:
   - role: worker                      # task role name
-    data: cifar10                     # task input data
+    data: cifar10                     # task input data, name reference of data in the prerequisites
-    script: tensorflow_cnnbenchmarks  # script executed in task
+    script: tensorflow_cnnbenchmarks  # script executed in task, name reference of script in the prerequisites
-    output: mycifar10               # output that will store the output model
+    output: mycifar10                 # output that will store the output model, name reference of output in the prerequisites
-    dockerimage: tf_example           # docker image used in task
+    dockerimage: tf_example           # docker image used in task, name reference of dockerimage in the prerequisites
     resource:                         # resource required in task
       instances: 1                    # number of instances for the task
       resourcePerInstance: { cpu: 2, memoryMB: 16384, gpu: 4 }